simeononsecurity/simeononsecurity.ch/content/articles/understanding-raid_-types-and-their-uses-in-data-storage/index.en.md

 ### RAID Failure and Data Loss

 RAID systems are designed to provide fault tolerance and data protection.
-However, like any technology, RAID is not immune to failures and data loss.
+However, like any technology, RAID isn't immune to failures and data loss.
 It is important to understand the potential risks and take appropriate measures to mitigate them.

 **Common Causes of RAID Failure and Data Loss**